-Transportation is a related service intended for a student whose disability requires special arrangements for him or her to benefit from special education.
+Transportation is a related service intended for a student whose disability requires if-special arrangements resulting from the student's disability are required to assist a student with a disability for him or her to benefit from special education.
 The student's individual needs concerning his or her education are the main considerations in determining services-this includes transportation services.